OSGeo/OSGeoLive-doc/en/quickstart/postgis_quickstart.rst

   SELECT AddGeometryColumn ( 'cities', 'the_geom', 4326, 'POINT', 2);

+.. review comment: I get an error when running this step:
+   ERROR:  function addgeometrycolumn(...) does not exist Cameron

 .. tip:: Check the PostGIS table ``geometry_columns``.
-YOu will find a new row with metadata for your table there.
+You will find a new row with metadata for your table there.

+.. review comment: How do you check the table?
+Describe the step.
+Cameron

 Now we can add some data to our table.
 Adding the id and name values is standard SQL fare.
 Adding our point coordinates requires us to use a PostGIS function to convert WKT (Well Known Text) strings with a spatial reference system id.